-Choriqueso, the ultra-rich appetizer/dish of chorizo sausage baked with cheese or cheese sauce on top is good on its own, but it's incredible with huitlacoche / corn mushrooms thrown in the mix.
+Choriqueso, the rich appetizer of Mexican chorizo sausage baked with melted cheese or cheese sauce on top is good on its own, but it's incredible with huitlacoche / corn mushrooms thrown in the mix.
 It's a really unique appetizer for feeding a crowd, and a great way to introduce people to huitlacoche.

 Grated cheese or sauce?